Ramsbottom: Media

 The area is covered by the Bury Times, Lancashire Telegraph and Rossendale Free Press newspapers.

 News and sport in the area are covered by BBC Radio Lancashire and BBC Radio Manchester and by Rossendale Radio, a community radio station until it ceased broadcasts in March 2012.
-For free to air television the area is within the BBC North West and ITV Granada regions.
+For free to air television, the area is within the BBC North West and ITV Granada regions.

-In 2015 the first podcast for Ramsbottom (This is Rammy) launched which went on to win the award for UK Best Places and Travel in the very first UK Podcasters Awards that took place in The Midland Hotel, Manchester.
+In 2015, the first podcast for Ramsbottom (This is Rammy) launched which went on to win the award for UK Best Places and Travel in the very first UK Podcasters Awards that took place in The Midland Hotel, Manchester.
 This is an annual awards ceremony voted for by the listeners and community behind each podcast.

-In 2014, a scene from A Monster Calls (film) was filmed at the Ramsbottom railway station crossing.
+In 2014, a scene from A Monster Calls was filmed at the Ramsbottom railway station crossing.